 - To determine which type of intervention is best.

 - MSL (multisensory structured language) / OG (Orton Gillingham),

 - Spelling/Writing/Comprehension programs based on individual needs,

-- Individual program which focuses on single sound awareness with a multisensory language (MSL) approach,
+- School readiness sessions which focus on phonemic awareness with a multisensory language (MSL) approach,

 B. Teach; B.Ed; M.Ed

 Lee joined The Children’s Doctor in September 2014 and established Hills Literacy & Learning in early 2016, due to her strong desire to assist those who really need it!
 Lee has 17 years teaching experience in local primary schools in different roles such as classroom teacher, librarian and learning support.

 She specialises in supporting students with dyslexia, dysgraphia, dyscalculia, ADHD and other related learning differences.
 Lee has completed her training with IMSLE, qualifying her as an MSL educator.
 She is also an AMADA (Associate member of the Australian Dyslexia Association) and is a recommended SPELD NSW tutor.

 Lee has developed a multisensory Structured start toolkit to use in conjunction with MSL/OG instruction.
 She is a firm believer in individualised, targeted programming and only uses evidence based practices.